Methods to assist free flow of water

 In addition to the foregoing, additional minor works of structural repair/refurbishment to ancillary structures and installations (ancillary works) are also listed.

 Information on the watercourses and associated proposed works is available through a GIS viewer (link below) – Once opened zoom and click on any watercourse to obtain information on its name, and the type of proposed maintenance work (where this has been identified).
 Please note that urban watercourses and urban reaches of main and minor watercourses are inspected and maintained in the same year, so proposed works for these areas will not be known at this time.
-Further details of the locations along the rivers concerned are available by contacting Rivers Agency HQ Office at the address below.
+Further details of the locations along the rivers concerned are available by contacting DfI Rivers HQ Office at the address below.

 The Work may include the following: